 - DO NOT burn oily rags, rubber, plastics, foam, car tyres etc. as these will give rise to black toxic smoke

 - DO NOT light a bonfire when neighbours have hung out their washing or are enjoying their gardens.
+Be kind.
 Be considerate

 - DO NOT light a bonfire if the wind is blowing in the direction of your nearest neighbour.
 Only light a bonfire if the wind is blowing away from your neighbours